hg1722/fashionista/README.md

 In the fashion domain, being able to clearly see the details of a product whether for purchasing or virtual try-on purposes is essential.
 Thus, generating high-resolution images is an important part of the problem we are trying to tackle.
 Additionally our dataset had many high-resolution images to train on.

-We modified the StackGAN, which originally used text embeddings
+We modified the StackGAN, which originally used text embeddings to condition the image, to use

 ### Conditional Progressively Growing GAN